 During the holidays, customers need to buy a bunch of gifts and are looking to save money.

-Giving them the ability to bundle products to save will provide you with a and make them happier customers.
+Giving them the ability to bundle products to save will provide you with a higher conversion rate and make them happier customers.

 7. Reduce holiday stress by offering gift wrap.